jandahuang/CPSC-481---Email-Spam-Filter/README.md

    ```
    python3 training.py
    ```
+7. To deactivate the virtual enviroment, enter `deactivate` into the terminal with the activated virtual enviroment
-7. Run the server (see the "Run" section)
+8. Run the server (see the "Run" section)

 ## Run
 1. Initiated the Virual Environment (if not already initiated)